GooFit/GooFit/docs/documentation.md

 is a framework for creating arbitrary probability density functions (PDFs) and evaluating them over large datasets using nVidia Graphics Processing Units (GPUs).
-New PDFs are written partly in nVidia’s CUDA programming language and partly in C++; however, no expertise in CUDA is required to get started, because the already-existing PDFs can be put together in plain C++.
+New PDFs are written partly in nVidia's CUDA programming language and partly in C++; however, no expertise in CUDA is required to get started, because the already-existing PDFs can be put together in plain C++.